 The demand for data analysts has been growing these past few years and especially so since the Covid-19 pandemic.
 Given the demand for highly skilled data analysts, there has been a corresponding increase in salaries too.
 PayScale shows that data analysts across organizations and consulting firms are paid well, with a high national average per year and a positive job outlook.
 Most data analysts are paid fairly, and the more senior workers earn higher salaries than many other professions.
 The average data analyst salary is around $64,000 per year, and an entry level data analyst salary is around $36,000 per year or more.
 The highest-paying jobs reach $100,000 per year or more.
 But the average salary per year depends on the analyst’s quality and years of experience, technical skills possessed, the employer, location, and industry, as well as their data analytics skills.
 (And some data analyst jobs pay better than others!)

 In this blog post, we will discuss the top salaries for data analysts in various industries, the different data analyst jobs you can pursue, and what you can do to increase your value and negotiate a higher pay as a data analyst.
 We’ll also steer you towards the highest paying job title.
 But first, let us look at what a data analyst does and what the average data analyst salary is.

 What Do Data Analysts Do?

-Every business generates a lot of data that is a potential goldmine of information and they need analysts to help them uncover this.
+Every business generates a lot of data that is a potential goldmine of information, and they need data analysts to help them uncover this.
 For instance, knowing the top-selling product lines by geography or tracking trends in customer activity by day and time.
 Data analysts are tech employees who use a combination of analytical ability, knowledge of programming languages, and business understanding to conduct statistical analysis on vast datasets and glean actionable insights from them.
 Data analyst jobs can cover a variety of areas of speciality and industries.
 Collecting data and processing data is just a small part of the job.

 Data analysis activities typically include the following: